drumber-1/mc-scatter/README.md

 * monte carlo scattered light simulations
 * column density maps at arbitrary angles

-mc-scatter can be compiled for different problems using:
+mc-scatter can be setup for different problems using:

-./compile "problem"
+./configure "problem"

-where "problem" is the name of the directory (within the problems directory) containing the prob.cpp and prob.h files you wish to compile.
+where "problem" is the name of the directory (within the problems directory) containing a prob.cpp file.
+(See the sphere and heart problems for examples.)

-See the sphere and heart problems for examples.
+Then mc-scatter can be compiled using make.

 Coordinates
 -----------